group3engine/group3docs/docs/resources-notes.md

 One question to think about, maybe decently early, is the limitations of glTFs and what info they can store.
 They are quite comprehensive, but if we have a scene editor and want to create an obby with moving platforms, say the platform moves from point A to point B, how do we save out a scene representation and info about this moving platform?

+- Update: for the moving platform we might be able to just store simple animations in glTF files.
+See <https://www.khronos.org/files/gltf20-reference-guide.pdf>:

+> The translation, rotation and scale properties of a node may also be the target of an animation: The animation then describes how one property changes over time.
+The attached objects will move accordingly, allowing to model moving objects or camera flights.

 ## Packing the TBN frame

 One obvious case for where we are going to have to have some sort of asset conditioning pipeline is for packing the TBN frame.